A synchronization-free one-way ranging observable for detecting and characterizing coherent orbital-period systematics in GRACE-FO laser ranging data: Experimental Principle and Signal Model

 For one-second pulse spacing, any static or very slowly varying delay (such as constant range bias, clock offset, or static propagation asymmetry) cancels exactly in this difference.
 The residual observable is sensitive primarily to the time derivative of the relative velocity projected onto the line-of-sight:

-where $V_{\text{eff}}$ is an empirical scale factor that characterizes the amplitude of the observed modulation; we investigate its potential physical origins the Discussion and Conclusions section.
+where $V_{\text{eff}}$ is an empirical scale factor that characterizes the amplitude of the observed modulation; we investigate its potential physical origins in Section~\ref{sec:discussion}.
 This formulation naturally isolates variations occurring at the orbital frequency and higher.